janobima/CapstoneProject/README.md

 ## Notes

-- Scripts correspond to experiments discussed in the paper
+- Scripts correspond to experiments discussed in the report
 - Each file contains a header explaining its purpose

 ## Author